nickyharpor/cyberconnect-discount-middlewares/README.md

-This repository contains a collection of [Cyberconnect](https://cyberconnect.me/) middlewares to apply a discount on an essence in different ways.
+This repository contains a collection of [Cyberconnect](https://cyberconnect.me/) middlewares to apply a discount on an essence in several different ways.
 [CollectPaidMw.sol](https://github.com/cyberconnecthq/cybercontracts/blob/main/src/middlewares/essence/CollectPaidMw.sol)
 is used as the base for writing these new middlewares.